PVDD →

 How can I pay my dyking taxes?

-You can pay your dyking taxes by cheque, cash or online through your bank.
+You can pay your dyking taxes by cheque, cash, e-Transfer, or online through your bank.
 Please write your BCAA Folio Account Number on your cheque.
 The nine digit number is located in the top right corner of your Tax Notice (include prefix “F”).
 This is also your account number when paying online.
-You can find the Pemberton Valley Dyking District listed under Taxes in your bank's list of payees.
+You can find the Pemberton Valley Dyking District by searching for Pemberton Dyking in your bank's list of payees.
 Please ensure your payment is directed to the Pemberton Valley Dyking District and not the Village of Pemberton.
+E-Transfers can be emailed to trustees@pvdd.ca.

 What are the regulations for construction work on or adjacent to dike?